-13 Best Things to Do in Michigan City IN
+14 Best Things to Do in Michigan City IN

-Read on for the best things to do in Michigan City IN and plan your next getaway:
+Read on for the best things to do in Michigan City, IN, and plan your next getaway:

-Sheridan Beach, Michigan City IN
+Sheridan Beach in Michigan City, IN

-• Things to Do in Michigan City
+Things to Do in Michigan City

 Michigan City offers more than a visit to Lake Michigan.
 Plan your next trip with these activities and Michigan City attractions: